LesleyLai/blog/src/content/blog/ast-in-cpp-part-1-variant/en.md

   - code
   - cpp
   - pldev
+description: "This post explores various ways to implement an abstract syntax tree (AST) in C++.
+In particular, it focuses on representing \"variant\" structures that can hold values from a fixed set of alternatives."
 ---

 Exploring the representation of abstract syntax trees in C++ has been a long-standing fascination of mine.
 Over time, I've developed several interpreters/compilers in C++, each utilizing different approaches to representation.
 In this post, I aim to share the insights I wish I had when I start building language implementations in C++.